-If you think you may have problems paying your mortgage due to Covid19, please read “Help if you are affected by Covid19 (Coronavirus)" for guidance.
-You can find this below.
+If you think you may have problems paying your mortgage due to Covid1-19, and you have not yet agreed a mortgage payment holiday with us, please read the section below for guidance.

 Newbury Building Society, like many other mortgage lenders, will offer a payment holiday for up to 3 months to those borrowers who are currently up to date with their mortgage payments and are experiencing issues with their finances as a result of Covid19.

-A payment holiday does not mean that your lender waives the payment of your mortgage and interest.
-The amount is repayable after the payment holiday over an agreed time and interest is charged during the period.
+A payment holiday does not mean the payment of your mortgage and interest is waived.
+The amount is deferred and repayable after the payment holiday over an agreed time and interest is charged during the period.

 During the payment period: